patrick-ware/shake-shack-js/README.md

 `maxlongitude`: -66.885444

-The current date is retrieve from the browser and submitted as the `endtime` parameter.
+The current date is retrieved from the browser and submitted as the `endtime` parameter.